EugenioIoT/java-eugenio-api/eugenio-client/README.md

 mvn install -DskipTests
 ```

-So you can run the tests using JUnit Test from your IDE or using maven command line
+So you can run the tests using JUnit Test using maven command line

 ```
 mvn test
 ```
+If you want to run the JUnit Test by the IDE, you need fill the file src/test/resources/eugenio-client.properties with valid Eugenio's login information.